HChenX/AppRetentionHook/README.md

     * Last: Select ` Android `.
 And now must reboot.

 - The module achieving app retention by modifying the system kill logic through Hook.
+- The module is designed for the Miui of Android 13 ` Miui14`.
+Android 12 and 11 can also be used, but the effect is unknown.
+- But please note that non Miui system Android 13 is also my recommended option.
+Can be used normally.

 # 🌟Module Effect